-Harnessing Medicine Foods for Chronic Disease Prevention
+Harnessing Food as Medicine for Chronic Disease Prevention

-Last update November 15, 2025
+Last update December 16, 2025

 Medicine foods turn everyday meals into powerful tools for disease prevention, showing how food can be medicine, and practical tips to improve health outcomes in just weeks.